vipulwarthe/node-todo-cicd/README.md

 check on terminal using below cmd you will see jenkins has been integrated with github

--cd /var/lib/jenkins/workspace/todo-node-app
+$ cd /var/lib/jenkins/workspace/todo-node-app
--sudo apt install nodejs -y
+$ sudo apt install nodejs -y
--sudo apt install npm -y     (node package manager) -sudo npm install
+$ sudo apt install npm -y     (node package manager)
+$ sudo npm install

-sudo npm audit fix     (if error occurs use this cmd to fix the issue) -sudo npm audit fix --force (to address all isssue) -sudo npm audit     (for details)
+$ sudo npm audit fix     (if error occurs use this cmd to fix the issue)
+$ sudo npm audit fix --force (to address all isssue)
+$ sudo npm audit     (for details)
--node app.js        (you will see the app is running on 8000)
+$ node app.js        (you will see the app is running on 8000)

 -go to browser and paste public IP with 8000 port, you will get the output